 1. INTRODUCTION

-Rice (Oryza sativa L.) is the staple food for half of the world's population and 2.4 billion people in Asia, nearly 90% of the world's rice is produced and consumed in this region and more than 400 million of people in Africa and Latin America (Siddika et al., 2024).
+Rice (Oryza sativa L.) is the staple food for half of the world's population and 2.4 billion people in Asia.
+Nearly 90% of the world's rice is produced and consumed in this region and more than 400 million of people in Africa and Latin America (Siddika et al., 2024).
 It is one of the most important food crops and a major food grain for more than a third of the world population (Zhao et al., 2011) in East and South Asia, the Middle East and Latin America.
 It is a short-day summer crop grown under diverse climatic and edaphic conditions.
-Rice can grow from the equator to latitudes of 530N (in China) and 400N S and elevations (in tropical regions) as high as 3000 meters above sea level (FAO, 2013).
-It grows well in humid tropical regions with high temperature, plenty of rainfall and sunshine in heavy clay or clay loam soils.
+Rice can grow from the equator to latitudes of 53°N (in China) and 40°N S and elevations (in tropical regions) as high as 3000 meters above sea level (FAO, 2013).
+It grows well in humid tropical regions with high temperatures, plenty of rainfall and sunshine in heavy clay or clay loam soils.
 It is tolerant to a range of soils with pH from 4.5 to 8.5 and can be grown successfully on saline or sodic soils (Ali, 2013).
 The world’s rice grain production should be increased to meet the food demand of an ever-increasing human population, while rice straw after chopping into fine parts is used as animal feed.
 The global rice cultivation was estimated at total area 163 million ha with annual production averaging 730.2 million tons (FAO, 2013).
 It estimated that Chinese rice farmers had produced 27.98% of the world rice followed by India (20.54%) It represents 29% of the total output of grain crops worldwide.
 The increment can be attained through improvements of agronomic practices and introduction of high yielding cultivars (Mia et al., 2024).
 The need to improve agronomic practices has emerged because of diminishing and unreliable water supplies, increasing cost of fertilizer, and the increased scarcity of farm labor (Halder et al., 2024a; Mohaddesi et al., 2011).

-In Bangladesh rice alone constitute of 95% of food production.
+In Bangladesh, the rice alone constitutes of 95% of food production.
 About 77.07% of cropped area of Bangladesh is used for rice production, with annual production of 34.36 million tons from 11.37 million ha of land (BBS, 2013).
 Rice sector contributes one-half of the agricultural GDP and one-sixth of the national income in Bangladesh.
 The average yield in rice in Bangladesh is around 2.90-ton ha-1, which is very much lower than that of the highest-ranking country namely China with rice yield 12.9-ton ha-1, in Japan 6.6-ton ha-1, in Korea 6.3-ton ha-1 (IRRI, 2011).

 Production of rice depends on several factors: climate, physical conditions of the soil, soil fertility, water management, sowing date, cultivar, seed rate, weed control, and fertilization (Fiza et al., 2024).
 Improvement of rice production can be achieved through different agronomic and management practices like plant spacing and fertilizer use that these factors can increase yield of rice and sustaining the production of the crop (Islam et al., 2024a).
-Special attention should be given for increasing yield by applying nutrient retention practice in the soil, use of optimum rate of nitrogen fertilizer and other nutrients; proper seed rate, effective row and plant spacing, high yielding varieties and/or hybrid varieties are considered to be the major determinants of yield of rice (Hossain et al., 2024).
+Special attention should be given to increasing yield by applying nutrient retention practice in the soil, use of optimum rate of nitrogen fertilizer and other nutrients; proper seed rate, effective row and plant spacing, high yielding varieties and/or hybrid varieties are considered to be the major determinants of yield of rice (Hossain et al., 2024).